 Children come first.
-We put our children’s and families’ needs before our own.
+We put our children’s needs before our own.
 The well-being and achievement of our children and families is our highest priority, and all our decisions are based on what’s best for them.

 We seek to develop our cultural competence.
-As educators, it is particularly important that we are reflective about issues of privilege, race, class, gender, and inclusion, and especially sensitive to the cultural identity and cultural norms of the students and families we serve.
+As educators, it is particularly important that we are reflective about issues of privilege, race, class, gender, and inclusion, and sensitive to the cultural identity and norms of the students and families we serve.